LATEST ADVANCEMENTS IN HEARING AID TECHNOLOGY (update: 01/14/2021)

 Following your hearing evaluation and hearing instrument selection, the devices are fit and programmed, tailored to your own hearing thresholds, communication needs and preferences.

 Your new hearing instruments will allow you to hear without discomfort while being secure and physically comfortable.
 This new technology will be evaluated in our office with tests including real ear measurement, as well as in sound environments important to you.

 Untreated hearing loss impairs memory, may cause difficulty related to learning new tasks and may result in decreased job performance.
 Hearing loss treated with the use of hearing technology has been shown to decrease fatigue and irritability, lower risk to personal safety and decrease withdrawal from social situations.
-In a number of research studies (link) the regular use of hearing aids was shown to increase the wearer’s quality of life.
+Numerous research studies have found that the regular use of hearing aids increases the wearer’s quality of life.

-Portions of this information has been republished with permission from the American Academy of Audiology.
+Portions of this information have been republished with permission from the American Academy of Audiology.